solo-io/gloo/docs/content/guides/integrations/aws/_index.md

 ## NLB with TLS offloading

 If you want to leverage the AWS NLB integration with managed Certificate service (ACM), then terminating the TLS connection at the NLB makes sense.

-In the example below, you will configure the NLB with a x509 certificate and, optionally, with extra attributes so that Gloo Edge can redirect to HTTPS if client connections are using HTTP.
+In the example below, you will configure the NLB with a x509 certificate and have it proxying requests to Gloo Edge on the HTTP Gateway:

 ```yaml
 gloo: